zenozeng/css-eldoc/README.md

 *ATTENTION: I have not finished CSS3 properties yet.*

-This is css-eldoc, a eldoc-mode plugin for CSS source code.
+This is css-eldoc, an eldoc-mode plugin for CSS source code.

 Eldoc-mode is a MinorMode which shows you, in the echo area, the argument list of the function call you are currently writing.
 Very handy.
 By NoahFriedman.